vwood/vwood.github.com/_posts/2012-8-8-homorphic-encryption.md

 ================
 <p class="meta">8 August 2012</p>

 I'm no expert on encryption, but I find the concept of homomorphic encryption very interesting.
-You can have computers in the cloud perform computation on data, without having access to the plaintext.
+You can have remote computers perform computation on data, without giving them the plaintext.

-So from what I've read, to provide arbitrary operations on data, we must provide addition and multiplication of the plaintext as primitives.
-If we're working with bits, addition corresponds to XOR and multiplication correponds to AND (consider that all operations will be modulus some maximum value).
+From what I've read, to provide arbitrary operations on data we must provide addition and multiplication of the plaintext as primitives.
+If we work with individual bits addition corresponds to XOR and multiplication corresponds to AND (modulus 2).

-Already I'm thinking just provide NAND or NOR and be done with it.
+So just provide NAND or NOR and be done with it.
 With NAND we can have:

 | NOT x    |=| x NAND x                |
 | x OR y   |=| (NOT x) NAND (NOT y)    |